Introduction

 • Identify use patterns for individual serial-numbered products.
 Capture power-on hours, miles driven, or machining cycles per month (for example).
 Also, try to categorize the amount of work they do per period.

 • Segment items into groups with approximately the same stress on the equipment.
 Then, evaluate parts usage with each segment and find any users who do not seem to be buying the “right” numbers of parts.
-They may use knock-offs or purchase parts on the secondary market, like eBay.
+Like eBay, they may use knock-offs or purchase parts on the secondary market.

 • Market the concept of genuine spare parts.
 Your website, marketing materials, service contracts and quotes, and shipping packages should indicate that you only use genuine spare parts.